 Truthfully, the ridiculous requests written into actors' contracts have to be seen to be believed.
 So go ahead and click through the following eccentricities if you've ever wondered, for whatever reason, what's hiding in an actor's contract.
 You'll be tickled - and shocked.

-One day, long ago, after a presumably poor bathroom experience, Barbra Streisand decided that all future bathrooms in her life would need to have peach-colored toilet paper to match her complexion.
-Her acting contracts also regularly demand that rose petals be in her toilets, for lesser known reasons.
-These demands may be to ensure that she looks and smells her best if paparazzi ever decide to create an album of pooping celebrities.
+One day, after a presumably poor bathroom experience, Barbra Streisand decided that all future bathrooms in her life would need to have peach-colored toilet paper to match her complexion.
+Her acting contracts also regularly demand that rose petals be in her toilets, for lesser-known reasons.